 Currently, MTA is in the process of repackaging the SAS Project to provide smaller contracts that should attract more bidders and consequently lower bids.
 This process has been going on for several months and the parameters were changed several times during the process.
 This resulted in restarting the process several times.
-Because the project is in a state of flux, MTA does not intend to update the project estimate or schedule until the scope of each package is known.
-Thus, there is no accurate data to use in forecasting the Revenue Operations Date.
-Once the PMOC has received the updated schedule that reflects the actual project plan and has reviewed the logic, then a realistic forecast will be made.
+MTACC is projecting the repackaging will be completed and official by June 30, 2008.
+An updated integrated schedule will be made available on June 30, 2008 as well.
+The PMOC will be able to make a realistic forecast once the updated schedule has been received.
+PMOC will review the schedule's logic to confirm that it reflects the actual project plan and has addressed the delays associated with the real estate acquisition for the 96th Street Station, Contract 1 time extensions, real estate challenges associated with the 72nd Street Station, and the project float.

 Table 1 identifies major project milestones established by the MTACC through award of the first construction contract.
-MTACC is in the process of redefining the construction packaging plan which could have a major impact on the project schedule.
-An updated SAS Phase 1 Project Integrated Schedule will be developed once the construction packaging plan is defined.
-The PMOC has requested that the schedule address the delays associated with the real estate acquisition for the 96th Street Station, Contract 1 time extensions, real estate challenges associated with the 72nd Street Station, and project float.
 At the February 7, 2008 Quarterly Meeting the MTACC was reminded that the schedules must be updated and submitted to the PMOC on a timely basis [Ref: SAS-A04-0208].
-Submittal of the updates continues to be an issue.

-Final Design (FD) Schedule Rev. 2.2.5 update 22 as of March 31, 2005 was issued in April 2008.
+Final Design (FD) Schedule Rev. 2.2.5 update 22 as of March 31, 2005 was issued in April 2008 for MTACC acceptance.
+MTACC review is ongoing.